google/flax/linen_examples/mnist/README.md

 Trains a simple convolutional network on the MNIST dataset.

+For an illustration, check out the Jupyter notebook : [mnist.ipynb](./mnist.ipynb).

 ### Requirements
 * TensorFlow dataset `mnist` will be downloaded and prepared automatically, if necessary